nbarkhina/N64Wasm/README.md

   - n64wasm.wasm

 # Hosting
-To play a game you can simply drag and drop a rom or just click Browse to select a rom from your computer.
-It also supports hosting the app yourself with your own rom list.
-Simply create a folder called `roms` in the dist\ folder and copy them there.
+This emulator supports hosting the app yourself with your own rom list.
+Create a folder called `roms` in the dist\ folder and copy them there.
 Then go into `romlist.js` and uncomment the code and populate the paths and names of your roms.

 ```javascript